Who We Are

 A Message from SOWF Graduate, Taniya Wright

-Taniya Wright lost her father, Staff Sgt.
-James B. Wright, a Green Beret who served with the 10th Special Forces Group Airborne, in 1987 in a training accident.
+Taniya Wright lost her father, US Army Staff Sergeant James B. Wright, a Green Beret who served with the 10th Special Forces Group Airborne, in 1987 in a training accident.
 She was four years old.

-Taniya graduated in 2006 from the University of South Florida in Tampa with a mass communications degree, with an emphasis on TV and Broadcasting.
+Taniya graduated in 2006 from the University of South Florida with her bachelor’s degree in Mass Communications, with an emphasis on TV and Broadcasting.
+She is now the Morning News Anchor on DC News Now.